natgo/wt-wiki-scraper/wikitext-transpiled/ground/AMC.34%20YR.md

 == Description ==
 <!--''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.''-->
-The '''{{specs|name}}''' (Combat machinegun-car) is a rank {{specs|rank}} French light tank {{Battle-rating}}.
+The '''{{specs|name}}''' (combat machine gun car) is a rank {{specs|rank}} French light tank {{Battle-rating}}.
 It was introduced in [[Update 1.75 "La Résistance"]].
 While originally a reserve vehicle, it was later superseded in status as a reserve vehicle in [[Update 1.93 "Shark Attack"]] by the AMD.35.
 It features a well-armoured turret on a fragile chassis with a subpar SA34 L/30 cannon as the main armament.

 Being not so fast, not so well-armoured and not so powerful, this tank is clearly not one to be bold with.
 Any other light tank you may encounter has a cannon that penetrates about 150% greater than yours and can fire twice as fast, so never engage an enemy head-on.
 Instead, as with most rank 1 French vehicles, stick with the team and follow flanking manoeuvres.
 Do not go out in an open field since your armour cannot protect you from incoming shots, your cannon cannot reliably engage an enemy, and your mobility does not allow for dodging.
-At best, this tank is a ''support brawler''; at worse, it is a decoy for the enemy to shoot a round of ammunition at.
+At best, this tank is a support brawler; at worse, it is a decoy for the enemy to shoot a round of ammunition at.

 This tank's turret is its best attire: thick, sloped, and small.
 It is nearly invincible in a hull-down position.
-Otherwise, any penetrating frontal shot has a good chance to one-shot you: on the left side, a big ammo-rack can be easily detonated while on the right side, your only 2 crew members are all lined-up.
+Otherwise, any penetrating frontal shot has a good chance to knock your vehicle out: on the left side, a big ammo rack can be easily detonated while on the right side, your only 2 crew members are all lined-up.
 Its mobility is "Not the best but still good" in terms of characterization.
 With about 15 HP/ton, it can carry its user to a good position.

 Firepower is the main worry of early French tanks: they are subpar.
 With at most 27 mm of penetration at point-blank ranges, poor ballistics and an awful reload time, this the worst main reserve armament.
 This gun is best used in assisting allied flanking manoeuvres and close-quarter engagements.